SecureStartKit

 • Pro ($299) - Adds admin panel, email templates, i18n, and priority support

 Both are one-time purchases with lifetime updates.
 No subscriptions, no recurring fees.
+See pricing for details.

 The Bottom Line